DuqueDeTuring/books2explore/readme.md

 - A Deepness in the Sky (Zones of Thought)
 - A Discipline for Software Engineering	A Discipline for Software Engineering by Watts S. Humphrey (Hardcover)
 - A Fine Balance by Rohinton Mistry (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
+- A Fire Upon The Deep (Zones of Thought, 1).
+Vernor Vinge .
 - A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books)	A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books) by Andrei Pop (Hardcover)
 - A Guide to the Good Life: The Ancient Art of Stoic Joy by William B. Irvine
 - A Half Century of Occupation by Gershon Shafir